 Academically advanced students are able to complete regular school tasks much earlier and often crave for enhanced prompts that match their intelligence.
 It is important that such students make progress at a pace and echelon corresponding to their level of ability and skills.

 For teachers at school, it becomes quite impossible to come up with activities for academically gifted students.
-However, the JH-CTY (John Hopkins Centre for Talented Youth) not only identifies such children but also has a plethora of summer courses that can be taken up by students depending on their interests and abilities.
+However, the JH-CTY (Johns Hopkins Centre for Talented Youth) not only identifies such children but also has a plethora of summer courses that can be taken up by students depending on their interests and abilities.

-The John Hopkins’ SCAT (School and College Ability Test) for grades 2-8 is a computerized above grade level test that assesses a student’s quantitative and verbal skills.
+The Johns Hopkins’ SCAT (School and College Ability Test) for grades 2-8 is a computerized above grade level test that assesses a student’s quantitative and verbal skills.
 It is offered year-round.
 Students qualifying the SCAT are eligible for various summer courses depending on their SCAT scores and grade level.
 Students in grades 5 and 6 may take either the SCAT or the PSAT 8/9 to qualify.
-The other tests based on which your child can enroll for John Hopkins summer courses are the STB (Spatial Test Battery), PSAT 8/9, SAT, ACT, or PSAT 10/NMSQT.
+The other tests based on which your child can enroll for Johns Hopkins summer courses are the STB (Spatial Test Battery), PSAT 8/9, SAT, ACT, or PSAT 10/NMSQT.